bcdavasconcelos/DEVONthink-3/Applescripts/Filter tabs in think windows (for Alfred Workflow).md

 end run -- thank god, I was getting tired

+on json_string(theName, theSubtitle, theArg)
+	set theString to "{
+					        \"title\": \"" & theName & "\",
+					        \"subtitle\": \"" & theSubtitle & "\",
+					        \"arg\":  \"" & theArg & "\",
+					        },"
+	return theString
+end json_string

+on complete_json_string(theStrings)
+	set CompleteString to ""
+	set CompleteString to "{\"items\": [" & return & theStrings & "]}" -- adding the beggining and end of the string set CompleteString to my replaceText(CompleteString, "," & return & "]}", return & "]}") -- removal of the very last comma
+end complete_json_string

+on json_with_theRecord(theRecord, theApp)
+	try
+		tell application id "DNtp"
+			set theName to name of theRecord -- preparing the display info set theName to my replaceText(theName, "\"", "")

+			set theSubtitle to "In " & theApp

+			set theArg to the uuid of theRecord -- preparing the argument

+			set theString to my json_string(theName, theSubtitle, theArg) return theString
+		end tell
+	end try
+end json_with_theRecord

+on lookup_path(thePath)
+	tell application id "DNtp"
+		try
+			set theDatabases to databases
+			set theResults to {}

+			repeat with thisDatabase in theDatabases
+				set thisDatabasesResults to lookup records with path thePath in thisDatabase set theResults to theResults & thisDatabasesResults
+			end repeat

+			set thePath to ""
+			set theRecord to item 1 of theResults return theRecord

+		end try
+	end tell
+end lookup_path

 on replaceText(theString, old, new)
 	set {TID, text item delimiters} to {text item delimiters, old}